Amazon Nova Act: Next-Gen AI Browser Automation for Developers

 if result.matches_schema:

-print("You are not logged in")
+print("You are logged in" if result.parsed_response else "You are not logged in")

-Parallel Processing with Multiple Browser Sessions
+Running Multiple Browser Sessions in Parallel

 from concurrent.futures import ThreadPoolExecutor, as_completed